WWILD’s Counselling Resources

 The cards, designed for people with intellectual disability, can help workers explore and develop understanding of the complex and abstract concepts of relationships, feelings, and self-esteem.

-These cards are best used in conjunction with other visual and creative modalities to build a person’s understanding and knowledge of different types of relationships, as well as assisting with improving people’s safety in relationships.
+These cards are best used with other visual and creative modalities to build a person’s understanding and knowledge of different types of relationships, as well as assisting with improving people’s safety in relationships.

 The cards come with a booklet of suggested uses that will be available online.
 Click here to read the Card Set’s Accompanying Booklet – WWILD You and Me Program’s Resource Kit Booklet April 2023